 Cheddar Chive Skillet Corn Bread by Delicious Living.
 I love a good bread recipe!
 This recipe is gluten-free as it calls for a gluten-free flour.
 But it if you don't have issues with gluten, the recipe states you can also use whole wheat flour - which is an ingredient I always have on hand.
 Click here for the recipe.

 Sage Breaded Chicken, Spinach and Snap Pea Salad by Delicious Living.
-I know - I did not say I was going to grow sage.
-However, that is not why I posted this recipe!
-I posted it because of the vinaigrette that calls for parsley.
-Plus this salad has strawberries and basil leaves as well, making it perfect for spring!
+I know - I did not write about sage.
+But this recipe has a vinaigrette that calls for parsley.
+Plus, this salad has strawberries and basil leaves as well, making it a perfect combination of veggies, herbs and fruit!
 Click here for the recipe.